-Revision 1.1 to 1.2 – no content change, just formatting.

 LockingtonParishCouncil

-MODEL STANDING ORDERS 2018 (ENGLAND) Revised 2020
+MODEL STANDING ORDERS 2018 (ENGLAND)

+NALC Revision 2020

 National Association of Local Councils (NALC) 109 Great Russell Street London WC1B 3LD

 020 7637 1865 | nalc@nalc.gov.uk | www.nalc.gov.uk

 © NALC 2018.
 All rights are reserved.
 No part of this publication may be reproduced or used for commercial purposes without the written permission of NALC save that councils in membership of NALC have permission to edit and use the model standing orders in this publication for their governance purposes.